 Employees who incur work related injuries or illnesses are eligible to receive medical treatment through the New Jersey Worker's Compensation Program.
-Under this program the employee's initial medical treatment is scheduled through the Health Center, located in Linden Hall, and coordinated by Horizon Casualty Services; a managed care service contracted by the state of New Jersey.
+Under this program the employee's initial medical treatment is scheduled through the main campus Wellness Center- Winans Hall or the SOM campus HR- bldg. #40, and coordinated by Horizon Casualty Services; a managed care service contracted by the state of New Jersey.

 PROCEDURES FOR RECEIVING TREATMENT AND REPORTING YOUR INJURY/ILLNESS

-Please be aware that you are responsible for reporting your injury to the Health Center or Human Resources and your supervisor as soon as possible.
+Please be aware that you are responsible for reporting your injury to the Wellness Center or Human Resources and your supervisor as soon as possible.

 Step 3: Visit your assigned Horizon Casualty Services PCP.
 Your PCP will carefully examine you and treat your injury/illness.
 The doctor will coordinate all the medical care associated with your condition.
 If necessary, you will be referred by the PCP to a participating specialist.